-Bún Bò Nam Bộ is one of the top 10 dishes that CNN Travel says that everyone should try to eat in Vietnam.
+Bún Bò Nam Bộ is one of the top 10 dishes that CNN Travel says everyone should try to eat in Vietnam.
 CNN Travel has said this about Bún Bò Nam Bộ:

 Our Bun Bo Nam Bo Recipe

 Like many Vietnamese dishes, there are several parts to the Vietnamese Bún Bò Nam Bộ dish.
 Our recipe has three main parts for the Bún Bò Nam Bộ or Vietnamese Warm Beef Noodle Salad.

-Here are the different parts to Bún Bò Nam Bộ or the Vietnamese Warm Beef Salad:
+Here are the different parts of Bún Bò Nam Bộ or the Vietnamese Warm Beef Salad:

 - Rice Noodle – Rice noodles are a staple in Vietnam.
-In Vietnam, we purchase the rice noodles fresh the day we are going to use them.
-But when you make your Bún Bò Nam Bộ if you are not able to purchase them fresh you can buy some rice noodles that are dried and then boil them as per the instructions on the rice noodle packet.
-Try to get a packet of Vietnamese rice noodles since not all rice noodles are exactly the same.
-Some of the Vietnamese brands such as Annie Chun’s, Three Ladies, or Caravelle have some good rice noodles.
-If you cannot find these brands and you live near a large Asian Grocery store you can go there and ask them what Vietnamese Rice Noodles they recommend.
-If you want you can try to make your own rice noodles, click here for a very easy recipe from Epicurious that you can try to make.
+In Vietnam, we purchase fresh rice noodles the day we use them.
+But when you make your Bún Bò Nam Bộ, if you cannot purchase them fresh, you can buy some dried rice noodles and then boil them as per the instructions on the rice noodle packet.
+Try to get a packet of Vietnamese rice noodles since not all are alike.
+Some Vietnamese brands, such as Annie Chun’s, Three Ladies, and Caravelle, have good rice noodles.
+If you cannot find these brands and you live near a large Asian Grocery store, you can go there and ask them what Vietnamese Rice Noodles they recommend.
+If you want, you can try to make your rice noodles, click here for a straightforward recipe from Epicurious that you can try to make.

-- Vegetable Salad – One of the great things about Bún Bò Nam Bộ is that it is filled with a lot of fresh vegetables.
-If you live in a place like America you should be able to get most of these vegetables.
+- Vegetable Salad – One of the great things about Bún Bò Nam Bộ is that it is filled with many fresh vegetables.
+If you live in a place like America, you should be able to get most of these vegetables.
 The Vegetable for Bún Bò Nam Bộ includes lettuce, fresh cilantro, fresh mint, and fresh bean sprouts.

 Video On How To Make Bun Bo Nam Bo